ikumen/docker-nginx/services/nginx/README.md

-## Nginx Reverse Proxy Service
+## Nginx Service
-`nginx-rev-proxy` service is just a basic [Nginx](//www.nginx.com) server that I've configured as a reverse proxy to my other services and provides the SSL layer for these services.
+[Nginx](//www.nginx.com) server that I've configured as a reverse proxy to my other services and provides the SSL layer for these services.

 #### Prerequisites